Stygian84/BookSwap/README.md

 ## 3. Pixelated Images
 If the user filled in using ISBN, the web app auto-retrieves available thumbnail using [OpenLibrary ISBN API](https://openlibrary.org/dev/docs/api/search).
 This thumbnail is low in resolution.
 The user can upload his/her own image to override this thumbnail.

+## 4. Greyed Images
+The images that are greyed means the book has been booked by a user and cannot be booked by any other user.

+## 5. How to log out?
+Log out button is not implemented yet, but you can go back to `http://localhost:3000` and re-login using another account.